sky-joker/molecule-instance-on-vmware-sample/Readme.md

 #### Demo

-The following is a demo when the sample is run.
+The following is demos when the sample is run.

 **Linux**